jldonner/PINN_flow_prediction/README.md

 # Thermoacoustic Project — PINN Cylinder Flow

 This project implements a **Physics-Informed Neural Network (PINN)** to model 2-D incompressible flow around a cylinder.
 The PINN combines physics laws (continuity + momentum), boundary conditions (walls, inlet, cylinder), and velocity data (from HDF5 simulation snapshots) into a single loss function.
+The Purpose is to interpolate timesteps of captured snapshot data.

 ---